French Citizenship — A Secure Plan B

 French citizens do not require visas or work permits and are not subject to the 90-days-in-180-days limitation that applies to short-term visitors.

 This creates real flexibility.
-For example, if a US citizen who also has French Citizenship ever needs to leave the US long term, they have 31 countries to choose from and legally reside.
+For example, if a US citizen who also has French Citizenship ever needs to leave the US long term, they may move to reside in France or anywhere within the EU.

 No Residency or Language Requirements (Through Ancestry)

 Most ways to obtain French citizenship require living in France for around five years and demonstrating French language ability.
-The ancestry pathway is different.
+The French citizenship by ancestry pathway is different.
 If you qualify, you simply prove your lineage and obtain French citizenship based on existing rights.

 There is no requirement to live in France, although the option remains available if you wish to do so.
 There is also no obligation to speak French at the time of application, even if language skills may become useful later.

 For those who qualify, citizenship through ancestry is often one of the most straightforward pathways.
-In many cases, French citizenship can be obtained within 12 to 36 months, without relocating and with minimal disruption to day-to-day life in the United States.
+In many cases, French citizenship by descent can be obtained within 6 to 24 months, without relocating and with minimal disruption to day-to-day life in the United States.

 Generational Security for Your Family